-- Not to mention. towards the end, when Madame Adelaide mentions that having Thomas around will be good because it will probably lead to more kittens, Thomas then looks towards Duchess whose gives him a sexy look.
+- Not to mention how towards the end of the movie, Madame Adelaide mentions that having Thomas around could lead to more kittens in the house—Thomas looks towards Duchess, who gives him a sexy look.

 - In Disney's The Rescuers, during the scene where Bernard and Miss Bianca are flying aboard the back of Orville through the city, a small image of a topless woman is visible (for two nonconsecutive frames) pasted in the window of a building in the background.
 There have been many urban legends surrounding Disney movies and purported hidden risqué content, but this remains the only incident to have been clearly deliberate and of an unquestionable nature.
 The 1999 Masterpiece Collection VHS tapes containing the image were recalled almost immediately, and all subsequent releases of the film have, of course, have been edited to exclude the image.